Paul-Heinz Dittrich

 Paul-Heinz Dittrich (4 December 1930 – 28 December 2020) was a German composer and academic teacher.
 Based in East Berlin, he focused on chamber music, with many works inspired by poetry.
 His works were performed earlier in the West than in the East.
-He was an influential composer of contemporary music in Germany who taught internationally, including in the United States, Israel, and Korea.
+He was an influential composer of contemporary classical music in Germany who taught internationally, including in the United States, Israel, and Korea.

 Life and career

 Born in Gornsdorf, Saxony, on 4 December 1930, Dittrich studied composition with Fidelio F. Finke and conducting with Günther Ramin at the University of Music and Theatre Leipzig from 1951 to 1956.
 He was choral conductor with the FDGB Ensemble in Weimar until 1960.
 He studied further as a master student with Rudolf Wagner-Régeny at the Akademie der Künste in East Berlin from 1958 until 1960.
 He then worked as an assistant at the Hochschule für Musik "Hanns Eisler" in Berlin.
 In 1976, he was dismissed because he refused to compromise with the Communist regime.
 He turned to freelance composition.

 In 1979, Dittrich was granted the title professor at the Hanns Eisler Hochschule in Berlin, but taught only from 1990.
 In 1981, he was scholar-in-residence at the Bellagio Center in Italy.
 In 1983, he was the first composer from the GDR to receive a commission from the Donaueschingen Festival.
 In 1984 he stayed at the IRCAM, invited by Pierre Boulez and the Sorbonne in Paris.
 From 1983 to 1991, he trained master students at the Akademie der Künste, including Klaus Martin Kopitz, Hannes Zerbe, Annette Schlünz and Péter Kőszeghy.
 In 1991, he founded the Brandenburg Colloquium New Music at the Musikakademie Rheinsberg, of which he was artistic director.

 Dittrich held guest professorships at the Hochschule für Musik Freiburg on an invitation by Klaus Huber (1978), the Arnold Schönberg-Institut in Los Angeles and the University of California, San Diego (1980), the Hochschule für Musik und Tanz Köln in Heimbach (1988–89), the Samuel Rubin Academy Tel Aviv and the Hebrew University of Jerusalem (1990), and the Daegu University in South Korea, in Moscow and Saint Petersburg (1992).
 Dittrich was a member of the Akademie der Künste from 1983, and of the Sächsische Akademie der Künste in Dresden from 1989.
 He corresponded with personalities such as Carlfriedrich Claus, Burkhard Glaetzner, Vinko Globokar, Sofia Gubaidulina, Hans Peter Haller, Hans Werner Henze, Heinz Holliger, Herbert Kegel, Marek Kopelent, Aurèle Nicolet, Luigi Nono, Heinrich Schiff and Karlheinz Stockhausen.
 A comprehensive archive is located at the Akademie der Künste in Berlin.